 Having your account number ready when you call will help us find your details quicker.

+You can request a statement for your savings account by calling us on 0800 132 304 (call charges).
 We'll ask you to confirm your account number and some personal information.

 At Britannia (as part of The Co-operative Bank plc), we're dedicated to reuniting our customers, or their legal representatives, with any accounts or funds which may have been forgotten or lost.

 If you think you've got an account with us that you haven't used for a while, we can check to see if one exists.
 You don't need to give us an account number, though we will need some identification and additional information, like: